 - Benjamin Heng and May Phua as Zheng Jian Ping and Su Xiao Lian.
 Didn’t care for them at all since I felt he deserved it because he did choose his fate.
 AND since she wanted someone to submit to all of her demands, that worked.
 Might be more realistic in some life situations.

 Moral of the story:

 - Is there still filial piety in this world?
-With Xiao Yi and Xin Xin, defnitely yes.
+With Xiao Yi and Xin Xin, definitely yes.
 But what about some other parties in here?
 I’m not saying be all like a puppet and just push your own happiness aside.
 BUT is there still a sense of wanting to live with your family because they’re your family OR just want to treat them as trash to be tossed around?
 Seriously.
-OR not to mention all those people who wanted to get rid of their mother or father in law for different reasons.
+OR not to mention all those people who wanted to get rid of their mother or father-in-law for different reasons.
 It’s not like I don’t believe those things exist, BUT it’s like so hopeless.
 And the scariest part about the whole thing is they think it’s normal to do such OR something.
-I guess they wouldn’t think about the consequences about how their kids would treat them the same later.
+I guess they wouldn’t think about the consequences of how their kids would treat them the same later.
 Kids learn from watching SO…what in the world are these people sending along with the messages?
 Geez.

 There were so many things left unanswered by the end, I guess that was life.
 OR they didn’t have time to focus on it anymore.
 I was just glad it ended.
 I came into the show with high expectations BUT I guess that had made the show less enjoyable for me.
 I just hate those stupid misunderstandings and some characters who made it even worse.
 But I guess it was all right overall.